 • Inter-regional travel (from the outlying Regions to the City of Toronto) generally utilizes the GO Transit and Provincial Highway network.
-In addition to the GO Transit and Provincial Highway network, intra-regional travel utilizes the TTC subway and Scarborough LRT network, as well as arterial roads.
-Local travel presently associated with the study area relies on public transit and the automobile.
+In addition to the GO Transit and Provincial Highway network, intra-regional travel utilizes the TTC subway and Scarborough RT network, as well as arterial roads.
+Local travel presently associated with the study area relies on local surface public transit routes and the automobile.